HOW TO BE SELF DISCIPLINED or HOW TO IMPROVE SELF DISCIPLINE

 •I’ll put too much pressure on myself

 We all have a rebellious side to our personalities that resists any form of structure.
 We bring this rebellious seed from our childhood.
-One of the first words a child learns to say emphatically is “NO.” The child we once were still lives inside us, and every child battles authority.
+One of the first words a child learns to say emphatically is “NO.” The child we once still lived inside us, and every child battles authority.
 Emotional mind, the name we will call your inner childlike rebel, battles any form of authority, even if the authority is you.
-Emotional mind subconsciously says:
+The emotional mind subconsciously says:

 “Nobody can tell me what to do, not even me.”

-Emotional mind not only knows all your weaknesses, fears, and insecurities, but also knows how to use them against you.
+The emotional mind not only knows all your weaknesses, fears, and insecurities but also knows how to use them against you.

 To maintain discipline in life is not easy for everyone.
 Because discipline is that in which we make a schedule and strictly follow it.
 It indicates your goal and task to be done accordingly.
 But we all know that reality is something else.

-We all make impressive plan which boost our motivation, but when the time come to perform, we just start doing temporizing.
-In a day we make different types of plan to be perform but at the end can only few of things done.
-Did we ever think why this is so?
-This is because of lack of planning.
-For example, we make plan to get up early in the morning, after that doing exercise, healthy breakfast, using stairs in place of lift or elevator but at the end we just get mentally tired.
+We all make an impressive plan which boosts our motivation, but when the time comes to perform, we just start doing temporizing.
+In a day we make different types of plan to be performed but at the end can only a few of things done.
+Did we ever think about why this is so?
+This is because of a lack of planning.
+For example, we make a plan to get up early in the morning, after that doing exercise, healthy breakfast, using stairs in place of a lift or elevator but in the end, we just get mentally tired.

-• Negativism : Whatever you tell yourself, negative or positive, your subconscious believes.
-Your subconscious mind does not weigh evidence and then evaluate your claim.
+• Negativism: Whatever you tell yourself, negative or positive, your subconscious believes.
+Your subconscious mind does not weigh the evidence and then evaluate your claim.
 It simply believes what you tell it.
 Moreover, your subconscious finds reasons to prove you are right, even if you are wrong.
 Then your subconscious begins to tailor your attitude and behavior to whatever you have told it.

-• Defeatism : Emotional mind will attempt to drown your enthusiasm by pointing out all your perceived shortcomings, then use them to trick you into self-defeat.
-Emotional mind will use any perceived inadequacy to dredge up feelings of insecurity and low self-esteem which will, of course, lead to your either giving up on the system (in reality giving up on yourself), or going about it so halfheartedly that all benefits will be minimized.
+• Defeatism: Emotional mind will attempt to drown your enthusiasm by pointing out all your perceived shortcomings, then use them to trick you into self-defeat.
+The emotional mind will use any perceived inadequacy to dredge up feelings of insecurity and low self-esteem which will, of course, lead to your either giving up on the system (in reality giving up on yourself) or going about it so halfheartedly that all benefits will be minimized.

-• Escapism : Emotional mind will go on to say, “why not go eat that slice of pie in the fridge?
+• Escapism: Emotional mind will go on to say, “why not go eat that slice of pie in the fridge?
 Or make a phone call?
 Television!
 Of course, that’s the ticket.
-On the Public Broadcasting Network they’re showing a swell documentary about horseshoes!”
-In other words, Emotional mind will point out other “important” tasks that immediately should be taken care of, anything rather than doing your self-discipline exercises.
+On the Public Broadcasting Network, they’re showing a swell documentary about horseshoes!”
+In other words, the Emotional mind will point out other “important” tasks that immediately should be taken care of, anything rather than doing your self-discipline exercises.

-Emotional mind will try to divert you from the day’s exercise, especially if the exercise in question involves any sort of self examination.
-Emotional mind will coax you toward another activity that will instead provide some sort of escape.
+The emotional mind will try to divert you from the day’s exercise, especially if the exercise in question involves any sort of self-examination.
+The emotional mind will coax you toward another activity that will instead provide some sort of escape.

-• Delayism : “I’ll do it later,” is one of Emotional mind’s favorite sentences.
+• Delayism: “I’ll do it later,” is one of the Emotional mind’s favorite sentences.
 Often one of the previously described tactics will be used as the reason to “do it later.”
 Other times a piggyback reason is offered: “I can’t begin a weight-loss program until I buy a decent outfit to work out in.”
-Emotional mind has then succeeded in putting a hurdle between you and your goal.
+The emotional mind has then succeeded in putting a hurdle between you and your goal.

 Then Emotional mind says, “And I can’t afford to buy a new outfit until I have lowered the balance on my credit cards.”
 Yet another hurdle.
 On and on it goes until you are completely immobilized by the hurdles between you and your original goal.